September 8, 2020

 For example, virtual waitlists or reservation platforms can help restaurant owners better manage restaurant space with limited capacity (often to 25-50 percent) and increase turnover per table.
 Reservation platforms can also help decrease crowding and guest wait-time.
 For example, when a table is ready, guests can receive a notification instead of having to stand in line.

 To further improve guest experience and safety, restaurants can use digital menus, where viewing and ordering food happens in a mobile app.
 Payment, too, can be done within the app.
-Touching shared objects is cited as the most feared activity inside restaurants, with 38% of respondents admitting to feeling so.
+Touching shared objects is cited as the most feared activity inside restaurants, with 38% of respondents admitting to feeling so, according to a 2020 report by Datassential.

 Drive-thru restaurants are also a welcoming innovation.
 To reduce wait-time and lines, drive-thru restaurants turn to AI and voice recognition.
 Companies such as 5thru or ValyantAI deliver systems that use automatic payment processing, license plate recognition, and conversational AI to improve order-taking.